annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 For this, we were working on MCP23017 IO Expander, but it showed up error, when we tried ot integrate push button.
 Integration of LED worked
 Current status- INCOMPLETE !

+## Hardware components used
+Boards
+1. ESP8266 microcontroller (The brain of the Project except camera project)
+2. ESP32Cam microcontroller (The brain of the only Camera project) Inputs
+3. 4*4 keypad (Where user interact with the device to enter password)
+4. Fire sensor (Detects fire)
+5. IR sensor (Detects user presence near the keypad and will send pictures after detection) Outputs
+6. OLED display (To display the message so that the user can see)
+7. RGB Led (Indication based on password entry:- GREEN=Correct; RED=Incorrect)
+8. Buzzer (Indication based on password entry:- LONG BEEP=Correct; SHORT FREQUENT BEEP=Incorrect) Other ICs
+9. PCF8574 (An Input/Output expander which overcomes the limited I/O pins in ESP8266)
+10. LM7805 (Voltage regulator that takes 12 Volts as inputs and converts to 5 volts) Miscellaneous
+11. 5 Volt 1-channel relay (For solenoid lock)
+12. Solenoid lock (To lock or unlock the door)
+13. 12 Volt adapter (Power source for the entire project)
+14. Breadboard (For Beginner's level prototyping to facilitate connections)
+15. Jumperwires (For Beginner's level prototyping to connect components)

 # Development steps for child safety 1.0